bibleexchange/courses/poetry/en/407_ecclesiastes_chapter-8.md

 > "You have sworn obedience to him; keep your oath, for the engagement was made in the presence of God.
 It appears that the Jewish princes and chiefs took an oath of fidelity to their kings.
 This appears to have been done to David, 2 Samuel 5:1-3; to Joash, 2 Kings 11:17; and to Solomon, 1 Chronicles 29:24."
 (Clarke)

-We can agree with Solomon's advice here, from both an Old Testament and New Testament perspective.
-Yet one must say that it sounds self-serving coming from Solomon, who was a king himself.
+We can agree with Qoholet's advice here, from both an Old Testament and New Testament perspective.
+Yet one must say that it sounds self-serving if Qoholet was Solomon, who was a king himself.

 We also recognize that we are always to obey God rather than man if the two contradict (Acts 4:19).
 "Many passages in the Old Testament witness to the limits which loyalty to God must set on courtly tact and submissiveness."
 (Kidner)